 STEP ACTION TAKEN 1 Be present at all times on the range firing line while the range is in a HOT status, and perform NO other duties except that of the RSO.
 Ensure safety is paramount.
-2 Receive and organize firing orders, and conduct the following: 2a Ensure that all personnel prior to firing receive a range safety briefing, and that only Za authorized weapons and ammunition are about to be used.
-2b Ensures that all weapons are mechanically safe to fire.
-2c Ensures that all personnel wear the required personal protection equipment.
-Verifies the proper type and quantity of ammunition issued to each firer, and ensures 2d that ammunition unpacked is kept to a minimum to ensure efficient firing of the course of fire being conducted.
+2 Receive and organize firing orders, and conduct the following: 2a Ensure that all personnel prior to firing receive a range safety briefing, and that only authorized weapons and ammunition are about to be used.
+2b 2c Ensures that all personnel wear the required personal protection equipment, and that left handed firers have brass deflectors installed on their weapon.
+2d Verifies the proper type and quantity of ammunition issued to each firer, and ensures that ammunition unpacked is kept to a minimum to ensure efficient firing of the course of fire being conducted.
 3 Ensures that all personnel and/or weapons do NOT move to or from the firing line without being cleared, and only on the permission of the RSO.
 4 Maintain a constant observation of the firing line at all times, and that the visible down range safety area remains clear.
 5 Ensures that all weapons engage targets ONLY within their prescribed lane markers, and that all rounds fired down range remain within the prescribed range limits.
 6 Immediately announces and calls for a self-imposed "CEASE FIRE" and notifies the Range OIC when any of the following is heard or observed: 6a Any unsafe action is observed or reported by ANY individual observing an unsafe act.
 6b When any personal injury, major weapon or ammunition malfunction occurs.
 6c When any personnel, vehicle, animal or aircraft is visually observed down range.
 6d When a range or woodland fire is observed.
-6e Whenever the medical support leaves the range.
+6e When any rounds or projectiles are observed to land outside the prescribed impact area.
+6f Whenever the medical support leaves the range.
 7 Ensure that the range ammo issue point maintains accurate and proper accountability of all CL V items during operations on DA Fm 3020-R. 8 Ensure that all weapon malfunctions are handled IAW appropriate FM/TM.
-9 Ensures that all misfires are handled IAW applicable FM/TM.
+9 Ensures that all misfires, hang fires, or cook-offs are handled IAW applicable FM/TM.
 10 Notifies Range OIC when a change in RSO is needed (refer to paragraph 7.7).